adultdate/filament-calendar/README.md

 ```

 ## Customization
-Now that we know how to create a working calendar widget, we can learn how to customize the calendar to our liking.
+Now that we know how to create a working filament-calendar widget, we can learn how to customize the filament-calendar to our liking.

-The calendar widget contains a bunch of properties and methods that you can override in order to customize the widget.
+The filament-calendar widget contains a bunch of properties and methods that you can override in order to customize the widget.

 In this section we will go through each of these options.

 ### Calendar view
-The calendar comes with a variety of views.
-You can the calendar view per widget by overriding the `calendarView` property:
+The filament-calendar comes with a variety of views.
+You can the filament-calendar view per widget by overriding the `calendarView` property:

 ```php
 use Guava\Calendar\Enums\CalendarViewType;